Colportage: History

 Maine (1905) and Vermont (1907) Baptist Colportage Wagons, with colporters.

 Colportage became common in Europe with the distribution of contending religious tracts and books during the religious controversies of the Reformation.
 In addition to controversial works, the itinerant book-peddling colporteurs also spread widely cheap editions of the popular works of the day to an increasingly literate rural population which had little access to the book shops of the cities.

 The American Tract Society (ATS) is often credited as one of the first organizations in the United States to be involved in colportage.
 ATS is an evangelical organization established in 1825 to distribute Christian literature.

 In Christ in the Camp: or, Religion in Lee's Army (1887), Dr. John William Jones refers to the chaplains carrying bibles and tracts during the American Civil War as colporteurs.
-In addition to public preaching, distributing literature was a large part of the work of the Confederate Army of Northern Virginia.
 The American Bible Society and the American Tract Society were among the largest organizations involved in colportage in the United States.

 D. L. Moody founded the "Bible Institute Colportage Association" in 1894 to distribute tracts and books.
 Now known as Moody Publishers, they continue to publish religious materials with proceeds supporting the Moody Bible Institute.

 The Seventh-day Adventist Church calls their book distributors "literature evangelists", but until about 1980, the term colporteur was used to describe SDA literature evangelists.

 Jehovah's Witnesses who were active in the full-time ministry were called colporteurs until 1931.
 Today, those participating in the full-time ministry are called "pioneers".